learn-co-curriculum/phase-0-intro-to-js-2-errors-and-stack-traces/README.md

 Arguably the biggest difference between being a novice and an expert developer is how comfortable you feel with reading and debugging error messages.
-JavaScript &mdash; and, indeed, every programming language &mdash; is designed **by** programmers **for** programmers.
+JavaScript — and, indeed, every programming language — is designed **by** programmers **for** programmers.
 The language doesn't intentionally make things more difficult for you.
 On the contrary, every time you write code that results in some sort of error, JavaScript goes out of its way to provide you